 Let exercise provide you with its benefits.
 Remember, exercise helps:

 - Improve your fitness

 Here are some ways to add physical activity to the things you do every day.
 Remember, only do what you feel up to doing.

 - Ride your bike.

-- Mow the grass, or rake the leaves instead of using the blower.
+- Mow the grass, or rake the leaves instead of using a blower.

 - Scrub your bathroom.